cpon00/document-db-mini-stack-cinquel/README.md

 # Cinquel Document Database Assignment Loading Instructions

+## Python Loader

+_Installation instuctions assume that you already have [MongoDB](https://www.mongodb.com/try/download/community) installed on your machine._

+1. Visit the [TMDB Dataset on Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata) and download the dataset.
+2. Place files in the python folder
+3. Import necessary python packages.
+For this project, we used pyMongo to interact with our database.
+4. Run the main_loader.py from the python folder to create and populate the tmdb database.
+5. Run queries!

+## Second Method (Do not use)

-_Installation instuctions assume that you already have [MongoDB](https://www.mongodb.com/try/download/community) and [Mongo Toolset](https://docs.mongodb.com/database-tools/installation/installation/) installed on your machine_
+_Will not work with some queries.
+Outdated method of populating our database.
+Kept for posterities sake!
+Installation instuctions assume that you already have [MongoDB](https://www.mongodb.com/try/download/community) and [Mongo Toolset](https://docs.mongodb.com/database-tools/installation/installation/) installed on your machine._

 1. Visit the [TMDB Dataset on Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata) and download the dataset.
 2. Edit run.bat file